 We acquire, manage and capitalize Ground Leases and report our business as a single reportable segment.
 We believe owning a portfolio of Ground Leases affords our investors the opportunity for safe, growing income.
 Safety is derived from a Ground Lease's senior position in the commercial real estate capital structure.
 Growth is realized through long-term leases with contractual periodic increases in rent.
 Capital appreciation is realized through appreciation in the value of the land over time and through our typical rights as landlord to acquire the commercial buildings on our land at the end of a Ground Lease, which may yield substantial value to us.
-As of December 31, 2023, the percentage breakdown of the gross book value of our portfolio was 42% office, 38% multi-family, 11% hotels, 6% life science and 3% mixed use and other.
+As of December 31, 2023 December 31, 2024, the percentage breakdown of the gross book value of our portfolio was 42% 41% multi-family, 40% office, 38% multi-family, 11% hotels, 6% life science and 3% 2% mixed use and other.
 The diversification by geographic location, property type and sponsor in our portfolio further reduces risk and enhances potential upside.

+In 2022, the Consumer Price Index ("CPI") rose to its highest rate in over 40 years.
 Many of our Ground Leases have CPI lookbacks, generally starting between years 11 and 21 of the lease term, to mitigate the effects of inflation that are typically capped between 3.0% - 3.5%; however, in the event cumulative inflation growth for the lookback period exceeds the cap, these rent adjustments may not keep up fully with changes in inflation.
-In 2022, the Consumer Price Index ("CPI") rose to its highest rate in over 40 years.
-Since then the Federal Reserve has raised interest rates multiple times and it has stated that it could raise rates again.
-Any increase in interest rates may result in a reduction in the availability or an increase in costs of leasehold financing, which is critical to the growth of a robust Ground Lease market.
-An increase in interest rates could also increase the leasehold financing costs of our Ground Lease tenants and their ability to obtain leasehold financing.
+In 2022, To combat the Consumer Price Index ("CPI") rose to its highest rate increase in over 40 years.
+Since then inflation, the Federal Reserve has raised interest rates multiple times and it has stated that it could raise kept interest rates again.
+Any generally high.
+This increase in interest rates has produced progress on inflation and in September 2024, the Federal Reserve reduced the federal funds rate by 50 basis points, which marked the first interest rate cut in four years.
+The Federal Reserve further reduced the federal funds rate by 25 basis points in each of November 2024 and December 2024.
+The Federal Reserve has indicated that the economic outlook is uncertain and it will continue to monitor incoming data on unemployment and inflation before adjusting monetary policy; however, high interest rates have, and any future increase in interest rates may continue to result in a reduction in the availability or an increase in costs of leasehold financing for Ground Lease tenants, which is critical to the growth of a robust Ground Lease market.
+An increase The rise in interest rates could and increased investment spreads to treasury bonds in the Ground Lease market may also increase the leasehold financing attract new competitors, which may result in higher costs of properties, lower returns and impact our Ground Lease tenants and their ability to obtain leasehold financing grow.